microsoft/Kusto-Query-Language/doc/agofunction.md

 ---
 title: ago() - Azure Data Explorer
-description: This article describes ago() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the ago() function to subtract a given timespan from the current UTC clock time. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
 ---
 # ago()